wxWidgets/website/docs/book/index.md

 wxWidgets has its own 700-page book to help you learn or brush up on your cross-platform programming skills.
-Written by Julian Smart and Kevin Hock with Stefan Csomor, "Cross-Platform GUI Programming with wxWidgets" was published on July 27th 2005 by Prentice Hall.
-It's part of Bruce Perens' Open Source Series.
+Written by Julian Smart and Kevin Hock with Stefan Csomor, "Cross-Platform GUI Programming with wxWidgets" was published on July 27th 2005 by Prentice Hall as part of Bruce Perens' Open Source Series.

+The book comes packed with useful information and samples.
+The accompanying CD-ROM contains source code, compilers and tools, and includes DialogBlocks, a powerful dialog editor for Windows, Linux and Mac OS X which will also help you compile your applications and wxWidgets itself.

 > "Cross-Platform GUI Programming with wxWidgets is the best way for beginning
 > developers to learn wxWidgets programming in C++, and is a valuable resource